 Designed for working professionals, the Master of Engineering in Manufacturing Systems can help you advance in an increasingly competitive field.
 The convenience of evening classes and faculty with both academic credentials and industry experience combine to make the program a powerful enhancement to your career development.

-Why Engineering in Manufacturing Systems at Lawrence Tech?
+Why Master of Engineering in Manufacturing Systems at Lawrence Tech?

 “The Master of Engineering in Manufacturing Systems program builds better engineers with a high level of compatibility to the fast-growing technology in manufacturing today.”
 Dr. Waseem Jaradat, Plant Vehicle Engineering, Chrysler Corporation

 All of Lawrence Tech’s graduate engineering faculty have doctoral degrees and are involved in applied research and consulting.
 In addition to the knowledge and experience that the faculty provides, your fellow students, because they already are working in the field, add to the richness of the program.
 You will participate with and learn from other professionals who represent a variety of industries, manufacturers, and suppliers.